Raphire/SusAlert/README.md

 To prevent the timer from drifting mid-fight you can synchronize it by clicking the button that appears on the interface or pressing alt+1 when the mid energy fungus dies.
 You can customize the default delays & timings in the settings aswell.

-Lastly, there's a mushroom button to start & sync a timer for the mushroom path, which makes it easy to see when the mushroom path will change next.
-You only need to click the button once when the mushroom path changes, from then on it will continue to work for the rest of the instance.

 ## Requirements
 To function SusAlert needs the following:
 - Alt1 toolkit must be installed, you can install that [here](https://runeapps.org/alt1).